phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 \begin{table}
     \centering
     \input{tbl/surveySignificance.tex}
-    \caption{Comparing performance of the predictors using Welch's t-test on the survey results, showing they are highly significant.\label{tbl:surveysig}}
+    \caption{Comparing performance of the predictors using Welch's t-test on the survey results, showing the differences in the mean of the rating between prediction methods are all highly significant regarding timing.\label{tbl:surveysig}}
 \end{table}

 ## Objective Results